-New School Student Insurance (United Healthcare Student Resources)
+New School Student Insurance for Therapy (United Healthcare Student Resources)

 Being a student at The New School should be about expanding your knowledge, connecting with others, exploring self-identity, tapping into creativity, and celebrating New York City – it shouldn’t be about the logistics of how to pay for therapy!